petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-pricing/liferay-pricing-saas-addons-upcoming.md

 * New pricing model for Liferay Experience Cloud SaaS for 2023
 * Add-ons are available as customers grow
-* New features are coming to improve customer experience, provide greater visibility to employees and Partners
+* New features are coming to improve customer experience and to provide greater visibility to employees and Partners

 ## Liferay Experience Cloud SaaS Add-ons